-It is highly recommended that you don’t use this module on a production site.
+It is highly recommended that you don’t use this extension on a production site.

-This module lets you test the beta version of WordPoints.
+This extension lets you test the beta version of WordPoints.
 (Technically, you are actually testing the “bleeding-edge” alpha version of the plugin.)

 When new changes for WordPoints are detected, WordPress will give you a notice that the plugin needs an upgrade, just as it normally would.
 You update to the latest changes in the usual manner for updating a plugin.
 To see what changes have been made since you last updated, you can click on the “View changes” link (the same as with any plugin update).
 This will display a list of the most recent commits since your last update, with links to GitHub where you can view the code and more info.

-Again, let me recommend that you don’t use this module on a live site.
+Again, let me recommend that you don’t use this extension on a live site.
 It is possible that during the development process WordPoints could break temporarily, and could even potentially break your entire site.
-So use this module at your own risk.
-I can take no responsibility for anything that happens to your site through the use of this module.
+So use this extension at your own risk.
+I can take no responsibility for anything that happens to your site through the use of this extension.

 Requires: WordPoints 2.3+